vedi/cocos2dx-store/README.md

 1. **ios** folder this repo's root.
 2. **Soomla** folder this repo's root.
 3. **SoomlaiOSStore** folder from submodules/ios-store

+* Make sure you have these 3 Frameworks linked to your XCode project: Security, libsqlite3.0.dylib, StoreKit.

 That's it!
 Now all you have to do is build your XCode project and run your game with cocos2dx-store.